niftynei/bloggit/drafts/2016-07-10-Your-Bugs-are-Making-You-Better.md

 ## tl;dr Bugs are powerful indicators of where your knowledge gaps are.

 I work at the [Recurse Center](https://www.recurse.com) (henceforth RC) as a Facilitator.
-As a facilitator I help people pick projects, organize and run interview prep, keep things in the space moving smoothly, and serv as a semi-permanent, always available pairing or debugging partner.
+As a facilitator I help people pick projects, organize and run interview prep, keep things in the space moving smoothly, and serve as a semi-permanent, always available pairing or debugging partner.

  In this capacity I've had the opportunity to help more than a few people with their bugs, and am pretty familiar with the routine of winding your way down through both the problem space and the source code, in an attempt to figure out what's going on.

  As an active software developer, I also encounter my own bugs or problems from time to time.
 In solving these problems, I learn things, most of which could be succinctly summed up as "How my idea of the world is not what actually exists".

- This past weekend, I had the pleasure to ride along on a meet & greet with a prospective resident for RC (Let's call her Jane).
+ This past weekend, I had the pleasure to ride along on a meet & greet with a prospective resident for RC (let's call her Jane).
 Jane had been the CTO at a financial trading firm in NYC and taught classes sometimes at NYU.
 Her advice for RC was that we should build out a common environment, as her financial firm had done, that was built on top of a linux distribution and could be downloaded and easy to set up for any person in RC.
 They'd be able to develop their software in it and then easily push it out to a variety of places.
 Her rationale behind this was that a skill her firm looked for in developers was their ability to deploy.
-By providing pre-made packages for Recurses, we would help them learn the entire deployment stack, as opposed to how we do help people deploy things currently, which is pushing things out to Heroku.
+By providing pre-made packages for Recursers, we would help them learn the entire deployment stack, as opposed to how we do help people deploy things currently, which is pushing things out to Heroku.

  First,  I have to say that I was opposed to this idea mostly because of the amount of work it would add to my list of responsibilities.
 Keeping a linux package up to date for anyone to download is work, and I'd rather not do any more work than I have to.